TanishqMaheshwari/Linkedin-Contact-Scraper/README.md

 # Linkedin-Contact-Scraper
-Built by Front Row Ventures' Business Development Team in order to more efficiently source contacts.
+Built by Front Row Ventures' Business Development Team in order to more efficiently source contacts on Linkedin.
 Utilizes BeautifulSoup and Selenium for web scraping.

 ## Getting Started
 Within `parameters_real.py`: